 What role does “security” play in all that?

 A huge part of designing any digital system is making sure that it is secure, so it’s one of the things at the top of my mind whenever I’m designing infrastructure.
 I also review all the code that is written by our developers to make sure it follows security best practices, among other things.

 You mentioned that data security is important.
 Why is that so?

-Data security is really important because whenever you hold a user’s PII (), you hold that user’s life in your hands.
+Data security is really important because whenever you hold a user’s PII (Personally Identifiable Information), you hold that user’s life in your hands.
 If that data is leaked it could have terrible consequences for that person.
 One of the most common uses for PII data is identity theft, but it can also be used to initiate harassment or blackmail campaigns.
 It can even be used for political espionage.

 On top of that, there are many laws that regulate this data.
-Every and has their own , and because of the global nature of the internet, it’s really easy to find yourself in control of data from many different places with many different data security laws.
+Every country and state has their own regulations, and because of the global nature of the internet, it’s really easy to find yourself in control of data from many different places with many different data security laws.
 It’s important that you have an understanding of the data security laws that are most relevant to you, but in general the best way to not get into trouble is to not lose control of your data in the first place.
 Or even better, not collect it at all.

 Can you tell us more about “PII” for those who might not know what that is?